Handling money is a crucial life skill. We all need to know how to use it wisely and how to make it go further.

 The eligibility to invest in either ISA or Junior ISA depends on individual circumstances and all tax rules may change in future.

-Vanguard Asset management Limited only gives information on products and services and does not give investment advice based on individual circumstances.
-If you have any questions related to your investment decision or the suitability or appropriateness for you of the product[s] described in this document, please contact your financial adviser.
+Vanguard only gives information on products and services and does not give investment advice based on individual circumstances.
+If you have any questions related to your investment decision or the suitability or appropriateness for you of the product[s] described, please contact your financial adviser.

-This document is designed for use by, and is directed only at persons resident in the UK.
+This is designed for use by, and is directed only at persons resident in the UK.

-The information contained in this document is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
-The information in this document is general in nature and does not constitute legal, tax, or investment advice.
-Potential investors are urged to consult their professional advisers on the implications of making an investment in, holding or disposing of shares and /or units of, and the receipt of distribution from any investment.
+The information contained herein is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
+The information does not constitute legal, tax, or investment advice.
+You must not, therefore, rely on it when making any investment decisions.

 Issued by Vanguard Asset Management Limited, which is authorised and regulated in the UK by the Financial Conduct Authority.

-© 2023 Vanguard Asset Management Limited.
-All rights reserved
+© 2024 Vanguard Asset Management Limited.
+All rights reserved.